-Initiative Mitigation Initiative Applies to New and/or Existing Structures Hazard(s) Mitigated Goals Met Lead and Support Agencies Estimated Benefits Estimated Cost Sources of Funding Timeline Priority Mitigation Category CRS Category Wantage- Ensure continuity of operations through back up power at critical facilities: purchase and install generator Existing All 1, 2, 3, 6 Township OEM High Medium HMGP with local cost share Short Term / DOF High SIP PP Wantage- Implement Fire Wise Program throughout the Township.
-New and Existing Wildfire All Township OEM Medium Low to Medium Municipal Budget Ongoing Medium LPR, EAP PR, PI Wantage- Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.
-Place an article in the Municipal newsletter and update the municipal website linking to the County HMP page New and Existing All All Township OEM with support from County OEM High Low Municipal Budget Short Term High EAP PI Wantage- Develop specific design guidelines and development review procedures for new construction, replacement, relocation and substantial improvement in hazard areas within the Township.
-New and Existing All All Township Administrator High Low Municipal Budget Ongoing High LPR PR Wantage- When updating the Zoning Ordinance, the Township will recognize hazard areas as limits on changes to zoning within the municipality.
-N/A All All Township Administrator High Low Municipal Budget Ongoing High LPR PR Wantage- Review the county HMP during the next update of the Township Master Plan.
-N/A All All Township Administrator High Low Municipal Budget Ongoing High LPR PR Wantage- Incorporate risk assessment and hazard mitigation principles into comprehensive planning efforts and day-to-day operations of the Township.
+Initiative Mitigation Initiative Applies to New and/or Existing Structures Hazard(s) Mitigated Goals Met Lead and Support Agencies Estimated Benefits Estimated Cost Sources of Funding Timeline Priority Mitigation Category CRS Category Wantage- 1 (new) Ensure continuity of operations through back up power at critical facilities: purchase and install generators.
+Existing All 1, 2, 3, 6 Township OEM High Medium HMGP with local cost share Short Term / DOF High SIP PP Wantage- 2 (old #2) Implement Fire Wise Program throughout the Township.
+New and Existing Wildfire All Township OEM Medium Low to Medium Municipal Budget Ongoing Medium LPR, EAP PR, PI Wantage- 3 (old #3) Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.
+Place an article in the Municipal newsletter and update the municipal website linking to the County HMP page New and Existing All All Township OEM with support from County OEM High Low Municipal Budget Short Term High EAP PI Wantage- 4 (new) Develop specific design guidelines and development review procedures for new construction, replacement, relocation and substantial improvement in hazard areas within the Township.
+New and Existing All All Township Administrator High Low Municipal Budget Ongoing High LPR PR Wantage- 5 (new) When updating the Zoning Ordinance, the Township will recognize hazard areas as limits on changes to zoning within the municipality.
+N/A All All Township Administrator High Low Municipal Budget Ongoing High LPR PR Wantage- 6 (new) Review the county HMP during the next update of the Township Master Plan.
+N/A All All Township Administrator High Low Municipal Budget Ongoing High LPR PR Wantage- 7 (new) Incorporate risk assessment and hazard mitigation principles into comprehensive planning efforts and day-to-day operations of the Township.
 N/A All All Township Administrator High Low Municipal Budget Ongoing High LPR PR